 Suspected offences by the debtor

-This role is carried out by Bankruptcy Administration and Investigations team on behalf of the Accountant.
+This role is carried out by Registrations and Bankruptcy Restrictions team on behalf of the Accountant.

 In terms of Section 50(3) of the Act trustees are required to make a report to the Accountant if they have reasonable grounds to suspect an offence has been committed by a debtor, or by anyone else in their dealings with the debtor.